 Ready to experience a new part of the world but need a little guidance?
 No problem.

-Study abroad needn’t be daunting.
-Most colleges have a Study Abroad Office (or something similar) that can guide you through the process from your home institution’s end.
-Once you register with SRAS, you will also have your own personal SRAS consultant to help facilitate the process.
+Study abroad doesn’t need to be daunting.
+Most colleges have a Study Abroad Office that can guide you through the steps.
+Once you register with SRAS, you will also have your own personal SRAS advisor to help facilitate the process.

 Start today!
 In the side menu on the right, you will find the information you need to know about SRAS programs.
 We’ve also outlined the general process of studying abroad with us below – so you can take it one step at a time.